E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 Trigger ACE by looking at the summary of your stable ACE species (it shouldn't crash).
 Now, the ACE-trigger should be active.
 You can test it by pressing R: it should trigger ACE and thus open the pokedex completion diploma again.
 As the Freezer is currently active in your ACE setup, it will have as effect to execute it again and this it will disable the ACE-trigger.

 If this worked, well done!
-You can now enable the ACE trigger again (by manually triggering ACE with your stable ACE species), and then you can freely remove the freezer (and the two elements next to it) and execute the ACE you want by pressing R :)
+You can now enable the ACE trigger again (by manually triggering ACE with your stable ACE species), and then you can freely remove the freezer and the two elements next to it (just move them somewhere before the last row of BOX 11) and execute the ACE you want by pressing R :)

 *NOTE: Pressing R succintly will only trigger ACE once.
 If you press it more than 15 frames, it will start triggering ACE twice a frame until you release R.*